 Understanding the science behind acupuncture and how it benefits physical, mental and emotional health

-Acupuncture is a traditional Chinese medicine (TCM) technique that involves the insertion of thin, sterilized needles into specific points on the body, known as acupoints.
+Acupuncture is a traditional Chinese medicine technique that involves the insertion of thin, sterilized needles into specific points on the body, known as acupoints.
 Acupoints are located on meridians which are energetic pathways that flow through our internal organs.
 The needles stimulate the body’s natural healing abilities and promotes physical, mental and emotional well-being.
 But how exactly does it work?

 Benefits our Central Nervous System: